California pub tries to keep calm, carry on with virus rules

 The California Restaurant Association has said thousands of restaurants have closed statewide and it fears more than a third of restaurants open in March before the first shutdown order will eventually go out of business.

 The King’s Head had to offer its traditional British fare — everything from bangers and mash and fish and chips to traditional Sunday roast — for takeout.
-It’s adjoining gift “shoppe” offering imported tea, biscuits, Marmite spread and British newspapers has also reopened.
+Its adjoining gift “shoppe” offering imported tea, biscuits, Marmite spread and British newspapers has also reopened.

 It continued to rebuild after vandals and looters trashed the place during protests following the death of George Floyd in Minneapolis.
 The ATM was dragged into the street, smashed open and the cash pocketed.
 Booze was stolen, televisions were smashed and graffiti was sprayed on the window blinds.